-Although not mentioned explicitly in the Declaration, OGP's independent reporting mechanism (IRM) can also be used to monitor and review progress toward commitments made in National Action Plans.
-The IRM provides regular, independent progress reports on how each country is doing in co-creating (with civil society) and implementing their OGP commitments.20 It also provides recommendations on how countries can improve implementation of each individual commitment and the national action plan as a whole.
+Another benefit of using OGP for measuring progress of the SDGs is the Independent Reporting Mechanism (IRM).
+The IRM provides regular, independent progress reports on how each country is doing in co-creating (with civil society) and implementing their OGP commitments.
+It also provides recommendations on how countries can improve implementation of each individual commitment and the national action plan as a whole.
 What makes the IRM unique is that it is not subject to government or civil society approval, meaning the reports are truly independent assessments.